ceotcr/css-shadow-generator/README.md

 A project does not have to comprise billions of lines of code or a million features.
 A project is an opportunity to learn, a platform to discover and advance our knowledge along with testing our skills and capabilities.

+This project gave me that opportunity.

+It enhanced my HTML, CSS & JS skills.
+I learned to manipulate DOM with more dynamic approach...

 ## Features